-- the effects of adverse economic conditions in the markets in which we sell our products; - changes in customer demand for our products and/or for end products that incorporate our products; - the timing, delay, reduction or cancellation of significant customer orders and our ability to manage inventory; - our ability to effectively manage our cost structure in both the short term and over a longer duration; - changes in geographic, product or customer mix; - changes in our effective tax rates in the United States, Ireland or worldwide; - the timing of new product announcements or introductions by us, our customers or our competitors; - competitive pricing pressures; - fluctuations in manufacturing yields, adequate availability of wafers and other raw materials, and manufacturing, assembly and test capacity; - the ability of our third-party suppliers, subcontractors and manufacturers to supply us with sufficient quantities of raw materials, products and/or components; - a decline in infrastructure spending by foreign governments, including China; - a decline in the U.S. Government defense budget, changes in spending or budgetary priorities, a prolonged U.S. Government shutdown or delays in contract awards; - any significant decline in our backlog; - our ability to recruit, hire, retain and motivate adequate numbers of engineers and other qualified employees to meet the demands of our customers; - the increasing costs of providing employee benefits, including health insurance, retirement plan and pension plan contributions and retirement benefits; - our ability to utilize our manufacturing facilities at efficient levels; - potential significant litigation-related costs or product warranty and/or indemnity claims, including those not covered by our suppliers or insurers; - the difficulties inherent in forecasting future operating expense levels, including with respect to costs associated with labor, utilities, transportation and raw materials; - the costs related to compliance with increasing worldwide government, environmental and social responsibility regulations; and - the effects of public health emergencies, natural disasters, widespread travel disruptions, security risks, terrorist activities, international conflicts, government sanctions and other events beyond our control.
+- the effects of adverse economic conditions in the markets in which we sell our products; - changes in customer demand for our products and/or for end products that incorporate our products; - the timing, delay, reduction or cancellation of significant customer orders and our ability to manage inventory; - fluctuations in customer order patterns and seasonality; - our ability to effectively manage our cost structure in both the short term and over a longer duration; - changes in geographic, product or customer mix; - changes in our effective tax rates in the United States, Ireland or worldwide; - the timing of new product announcements or introductions by us, our customers or our competitors and the market acceptance of such products; - competitive pricing pressures; - fluctuations in manufacturing yields, adequate availability of wafers and other raw materials, and manufacturing, assembly and test capacity; - the ability of our third-party suppliers, subcontractors and manufacturers to supply us with sufficient quantities of raw materials, products and/or components; - a decline in infrastructure spending by foreign governments, including China; - a decline in the U.S. Government defense budget, changes in spending or budgetary priorities, a prolonged U.S. Government shutdown or delays in contract awards; - any significant decline in our backlog; - our ability to recruit, hire, retain and motivate adequate numbers of engineers and other qualified employees to meet the demands of our customers; - our ability to generate new design opportunities and win competitive bid selection processes; - the increasing costs of providing employee benefits, including health insurance, retirement plan and pension plan contributions and retirement benefits; - our ability to utilize our manufacturing facilities at efficient levels; - potential significant litigation-related costs or product warranty and/or indemnity claims, including those not covered by our suppliers or insurers; - the difficulties inherent in forecasting future operating expense levels, including with respect to costs associated with labor, utilities, transportation and raw materials; - the costs related to compliance with increasing worldwide government, environmental and social responsibility regulations; - · new accounting pronouncements or changes in existing accounting standards and practices; and the effects of public health emergencies, natural disasters, widespread travel disruptions, security risks, terrorist activities, international conflicts, government sanctions, changes in law, including executive orders, and other events beyond our control.